fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

   ] }.

-Thanks to such a complete description of what we call a mock-up *variety*, an experiment designer simply has to read the file with the ``read_mockup_unit_spec`` method, and to pass the result to one of the methods of instance creation of the unit manager dedicated to mock-up units, to automatically create the corresponding unit(s).
+Such a complete description of a mock-up may simply be stored in a file, so that it can be later re-used through the ``read_mockup_unit_spec/1`` static method of the ``DataflowMockupUnit`` class, allowing a unit manager to create instances of this mock-up unit, for example thanks to the ``create_initial_mockup_units/4`` static method of the ``DataflowUnitManager`` class.

-The concept of mock-up *variety* has not been defined yet and is **purely documentary**.
+The concept of mock-up *variety* is currently purely documentary.
 Mock-up units are classical processing units to which we attach a set of mock-up clauses (in order to define their behaviour when activated).
 Thus, it is possible to imagine having two mock-up units sharing all the attributes of a processing unit but acting according to different mock-up clauses: we would then distinguish them as two *varieties* of a same mock-up unit type [#]_.

 .. [#] This vocabulary distinction appears from the fact that we are concerned with emulated models, and each emulated model corresponds to an emulated (mock-up) ``unit_type`` in the DUMF specifications (since even more generally in dataflows, with the vocabulary of Sim-Diasca, a model is implemented as a type of processing unit).
 If we imagine a mock-up designer defining two different sets of clauses in two DUMF files which declare a same ``unit_type`` (and share the same values for everything else but the clauses), then we end up with two *varieties* of this same emulated model (or *varieties* of this mock-up unit type).
 If it is not clear enough, we can put it in other words: since a fixed set of clauses leads to instantiate identical mock-up units (a *variety*), we can instantiate a different kind of mock-up units by just modifying the clauses (then creating other *varieties*).